TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

 # [Notes on dual-booting GNU/Linux on Macbook 2009](#notes-on-dual-booting-gnu-linux-on-macbook-2009)

+Michael McMahon

 Rewrite/update based on Peter Upfolds article https://fosswire.com/post/2009/03/how-to-ubuntu-810-on-white-macbook/

-This guide is incomplete and actively in progress.
-I have only tested this on white macbooks from 2009.
+I have only tested this on white macbooks from 2009 with Mac OS X 10.6.8.

 # [Table of Contents](#toc)
 * <a href="https://github.com/TechnologyClassroom/SetupNotes/blob/master/GNULinuxOnMacbooks.md#configuring-the-original-mac-os-x-10.6.8">Configuring the orignal Mac OS X 10.6.8</a>